rmaicle/latex-templates/guide-doc/04_formatting.old.md

 The fenced code block will appear indented inside the block quote as in the following output.

-> This is a block quote and the following fenced code block is indented.
+> This is a block quote and the following code block is indented with five
+> spaces.
 >
 > ~~~
 > int main() {